micromatch/to-regex-range/README.md

 <br>

-This libary generates the `source` string to be passed to `new RegExp()` for matching a range of numbers.
+This library generates the `source` string to be passed to `new RegExp()` for matching a range of numbers.

 **Example**